 Foreclosure is the legal procedure by which the lender in a mortgage arrangement takes possession of the property (usually a house) that secured the loan.
 This is done when the Fayette, Alabama debtor has repeatedly failed to make their payments.
 Foreclosure usually requires the house to be sold at an auction.
 Usually, banks want to rid themselves of the property as soon as they can, in order to gather as much money as possible.

 In all states in the United States, including Alabama, foreclosure by judicial sale is an option.
 This allows the sale to be done under the supervision of a court, to ensure that the bank makes a good faith effort to get a fair price, and that the proceeds above and beyond the balance of the mortgage (if there are any) go back to the debtor.
 In various states, mortgages which have not been refinanced are "non-recourse loans."
 This means that, in the event of default, the bank can take ownership of the house and sell it; but if the sale price happens to be less than the balance of the mortgage, the lender cannot go after the debtor for the remainder.
 Because of this, some people have found that their best option is to simply walk away from the home if the mortgage is more than the house is worth.
-You should talk with a Fayette, Alabama lawyer to see if this state is one of them.
+You should talk with a Fayette, Alabama Lawyer to see if this state is one of them.

 How Can I Avoid Foreclosure in Alabama?

 First, and most importantly, you should not dismiss the issue.
-Failing to respond to foreclosure calls from your lender will not make a issue go away.
+Failing to respond to foreclosure calls from your lender will not make an issue go away.
 You should stay in touch, and be honest with, your creditor as much as possible.
 One should remember that banks generally don't want to take your house in Fayette.
 They issued your mortgage expecting to earn a profit on the interest.
 Taking possession of, and selling, your house is a last resort for them.
 Therefore, if you are honest with them about your financial situation, they are likely to make reasonable accommodations to keep you from defaulting.

 If no deal can be worked out, or the mortgage payments have become prohibitive, you may consider a "short sale".
 While the lender has to consent to it, many will take a moderate loss if it means avoiding foreclosure (which lenders generally treat as a last resort).
 This allows you to sell the house for whatever price it can fetch on the current market, and hand the proceeds over to the bank.
 If the sale nets less than the balance, some or all of the deficiency may be forgiven.
 There is also the option of a "short refinance," which forgives a significant portion of your mortgage debt, and refinances the rest.